 The following rules apply to corporations, individuals and other entities that conduct a trade or business that is unitary with the partnership's trade or business (see Cal.
 Code Regs., tit.
-18 section 17951, incorporating the provisions of section 25137 and regulations thereunder).
+18 section 17951-4, incorporating the provisions of R&TC Section 25137 and regulations thereunder).